“Hehehe do you think Sylvie is going to find me here?” She whispered as low as she could.

 Yet such treatment never bothered her.

-Whenever she spoke to it, it always feels as if she was talking to her beloved brother and would calm her down or cheer her up.
+Whenever she spoke to it, it always felt as if she was talking to her beloved brother and it would calm her down or cheer her up.
 It was a treasured gift from him that would protect her, and she had promised to keep it with her at all times.

 “You’ll tell me if Sylvie gets close right?”
 She whispered once more.